 A score of 1.0 indicates very little financial health; 3, the low benchmark, represents a relatively stronger financial position; and 10 is the top of the scale.

-At -.4, UMF's FY19 CFI score is basically unchanged from the prior two fiscal years.
+At -.3, UMF's FY20 CFI score is basically unchanged from the previous fiscal year.